irontec/ivozprovider/doc/sphinx/getting_started/internal_calls/brand_portal.rst

 DemoBrand Configuration
 ***********************

-We need that the default DemoBrand have a company with at least 2 users.
+We need that the default DemoBrand have a client with at least 2 users.
 In order to archive this we will require little configuration in this section.

-In fact, if we check **Companies** in the brand menu, we'll discover that there is already an existing *DemoCompany* that we can use to fulfill our desired goal :)
+In fact, if we check **Virtual PBXs** in the brand menu, we'll discover that there is already an existing *DemoCompany* that we can use to fulfill our desired goal :)